CBM Technologies for Failure Mode Detection

 Fatigue

 Rolling contact failure occurs often in roller bearings and gears, resulting in material fatigue fractures and spalling.
-Fatigue can be reduced by reducing dynamic loading caused by imbalance, misalignment, and resonance, as well as by reducing static load and other maintenance measures.
+You can reduce fatigue by minimizing dynamic loads from imbalance, misalignment, and resonance, as well as by lowering static loads and performing other maintenance measures.

 CBM Tool: Vibration Analysis, Ultrasound, Infrared Inspection, Oil Analysis